Do Private Insurers Game Medicare Advantage?

 Work in Progress

-The Impact of State Reinsurance Programs on Health Insurance Plan Termination.
+State Reinsurance Programs and Health Insurance Market Outcomes